-To fully understand the answers to these questions, we need to go back to the beginning:
+To fully understand why bad things happen, we need to go back to the beginning:

 26 Then God said, “Let Us make man in Our image, according to Our likeness; let them have dominion over the fish of the sea, over the birds of the air, and over the cattle, over all the earth and over every creeping thing that creeps on the earth.”
 27 So God created man in His own image; in the image of God He created him; male and female He created them.

 When God created humanity, He gave the earth to us as a gift.
 Psalm 115:16 says, “…But the earth He has given to the children of men.”
 Once God gave the earth to humanity, He relinquished His control to their stewardship, to their free will, and their choices had a profound impact.

 When Adam and Eve believed the word of the serpent over the Word of God, they gave their control to the devil.
 The enemy had manipulated them into giving up their sovereignty over the earth and over everything within it.
 Creation had fallen from its perfect state, and from that moment, it began to decay.

 Why Do Bad Things Happen?

 Bad things happen because we don’t live in a perfect Garden anymore, the way God had originally intended.
 We live in a world that has been corrupted by sin and is in a state of decay.
 Therefore, sickness and disease run rampant.
 In addition, humanity continues to exercise free will, and many of those decisions result in evil: war, murder, abuse, and more.
 None of these things occurred because of God’s plan or because He has allowed it.
 The responsibility for these things falls at the feet of the sin of mankind and the plans of the evil one!